We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Parent CA owners operate multiple issuing CAs.
 Looking at the issuing level reveals the RSA-to-ECDSA shift happening in real time:

-The pattern is clear.
-Let's Encrypt's RSA issuers (R12 and R13) each dropped over 21% while their ECDSA issuers (E7 and E8) grew 2.9%.
-ZeroSSL's ECC (ECDSA) issuer surged 34.5%.
-The migration from RSA to elliptic curve cryptography is accelerating, and it's visible in raw issuance numbers.
+The pattern is dramatic.
+Let's Encrypt's RSA issuers (R12 and R13) each dropped over 32% while their ECDSA issuers (E7 and E8) grew 16.2%.
+ZeroSSL's ECC (ECDSA) issuer surged 51.1%, the fastest growth of any major issuing CA. The migration from RSA to elliptic curve cryptography is accelerating faster than ever, and Q1 2026 data makes that undeniable.

 Why should you care about which issuing CA shows up on a domain?
 Because it tells you more than "this site has HTTPS."
 An R13 certificate means Let's Encrypt RSA, and that correlates heavily with WordPress on shared hosting.
 A ZeroSSL ECC Domain Secure certificate usually means Cloudflare-integrated hosting.
 The issuing CA narrows the backend down before we even look at HTTP headers.